-Using 50 % tasTREND and 50 % anomaly- and variance-based diagnostics (about 13 % tasANOM, 13 % tasSTD, 13 % pslANOM, and 13 % pslSTD) optimises the combination of median CRPSS increases and avoidance of possible negative CRPSSs; we therefore use this combination to calculate the weights for the rest of the analysis.
-Note that the two SSPs and time periods have slightly different σ_D values (ranging from 0.35 to 0.58; table S1), leading to slightly differing weights even though the historical information is the same.
+two SSPs and time periods have slightly different $\sigma_D$ values (ranging from 0.35 to 0.58; Table S1), leading to slightly differing weights even though the historical information is the same.
 This arises from differences in confidence when applying the method for different targets.
-However, since the σ_D values are found to be so similar we use the mean value from the two SSPs and time periods in the following for simplicity, hence $\sigma_D = 0.43$.
-This does not have a strong influence on the results but simplifies their presentation and interpretation.
+However, as the $\sigma_D$ values are found to be so similar, we use the mean value from the two SSPs and time periods in the following for simplicity; hence, $\sigma_D = 0.43$ .
+This does not have a strong influence on the results, but it simplifies their presentation and interpretation.